by Tashun Chism

 Police say their timing was ironic.

-"A number of police and firefighters had been involved in some emergency management training over there earlier, and we had just left about 15 or 20 minutes before the crime occurred," Lt.
+"A number of police and firefighters had been involved in some emergency management training over there earlier, and we had just left about 15 or 20 minutes before the crime occured," Lt.
 David Young of the Lufkin Police Department said.

 There have also been occasional incidents of gang graffiti spay painted on library grounds and some of it still remains.
 Burns says one thing that worries her is the amount of traffic in the area.

 "I was in the library yesterday and there weren't that many kids in there reading books," said Burns.